 But about 6 months ago a new vietnamese place opened up close to us that was advertising vegan pho made from a mushroom broth.
 I was skeptical at first but also deeply excited because I’m trying to consume less meat.
 Plus mushrooms have amazing health benefits so I tried it with an open mind.

-Healthy Vegetarian Pho
+Vegetarian Pho Recipe

 - Total Time: 1 hour 25 minutes